Efficient Numerical Integration in Reproducing Kernel Hilbert Spaces via Leverage Scores Sampling: Numerical Experiments

 \subsection{Periodic Sobolev Spaces}

 We consider $\dspace=[0,1]$ and the translation-invariant kernel

 where $B_{2s}$ denotes the Bernoulli polynomial of order $2s$ and $\cb{·}$ the fractorial part.
 The expression involving Bernoulli polynomials is for instance mentioned in \pcite[p.22]{wahba1990SplineModelsObservational}.
-The associated reproducing kernel Hilbert space corresponds to the Sobolev space of periodic (\ie satisfying $f(0)=f(1)$) functions of order $s$, and we choose for $\td$ the uniform distribution on $\dspace$.
+The associated reproducing kernel Hilbert space corresponds to the Sobolev space of periodic functions of order $s$ satisfying the boundary conditions $f^{(i)}(0)=f^{(i)}(1)$ for $i=0,…,s-1$, and we choose for $\td$ the uniform distribution on $\dspace$.

-It holds $\int_0^1 κ(x,\tilde{x})\dif x=\iint_0^1 κ(x,y)\dif x\dif y=1$ so the error can easily be computed using \eqref{e:expr_error}.
-This RKHS has been used by multiple authors to benchmark quadrature methods because the eigendecomposition of the covariance operator is computable exactly.
-We thus include this setting for completeness, but stress that it is of limited interest given that the kernel mean embedding is the constant function $\me(x)=\int_0^1 κ(x,y)\dif y=1$ (using the definition of the kernel as sum of cosines).
-Moreover, the continuous ridge leverage scores (of which the the leverage scores defined in \eqref{e:def_ls} can be seen as a tractable approximation based on the empirical data) are uniform in this setting as observed by \textcite[Sec.
+It holds $\int_0^1 κ(x,\tilde{x})\dif x=\iint_0^1 κ(x,y)\dif x\dif y=1$ so the error can easily be computed using \Cref{e:expr_error}.
+This RKHS has been used by multiple authors to benchmark quadrature methods because the eigendecomposition of the covariance operator is computable exactly, and we thus include this setting for completeness.
+However, we stress that the kernel mean embedding is the constant function $\me(x)=\int_0^1 κ(x,y)\dif y=1$ (using the definition of the kernel as sum of cosines), and the continuous ridge leverage scores (of which the the leverage scores defined in \eqref{e:def_ls} can be seen as a tractable approximation based on the empirical data) are uniform in this setting as observed by \textcite[Sec.
 4.4]{bach2017EquivalenceKernelQuadrature}.
+As a consequence, no improvement over uniform sampling should be expected in this setting when using ARLS.

+For $\dspace=[0,1]^d$ with $d>1$, we consider the product kernel $κ_s^d(x,y)=Π_{i=1}^d κ_s(x_i,y_i)$.
+This kernel does not induce a Sobolev space but rather consists in functions having square integrable mixed partial derivatives of order up to $s$ in each variable.
+The eigenvalues of the associated integral operator for the uniform distribution are known to decay in $(\log i)^{2s(d-1)}i^{-2s}$, see \eg \textcite{bach2017EquivalenceKernelQuadrature}.

 We compare our approach to the method of \pcite{belhadji2019KernelQuadratureDPPs} based on determinantal point processes sampling, as well as the method of \pcite{hayakawa2022PositivelyWeightedKernel} which relies like us on a Nyström approximation but uses a recombination algorithm.
 We also include for comparison three greedy deterministic methods: greedy minimization of the norm of the residual $\n{P_m^\perp \eme}$, orthogonal matching pursuit, and greedy maximization of $\det(K_m)$.
 Note that these three methods correspond in the kernel interpolation literature respectively to the so-called $f/P$-greedy, $f$-greedy and $P$-greedy methods applied on the function $\eme$.
 For these methods, the non-convex optimization steps to select the new atoms are approximated by an exhaustive search over the empirical data.
 We provide additional details regarding these methods in \Cref{s:greedy}.